 - Vehicle registration with proof of insurance

 - Your Holy Cross ID

-- Guests of students must register their vehicle with Public Safety if they are staying overnight and must obtain a temporary pass for their vehicle.
+Guests of students must register their vehicle with Public Safety if they are staying overnight and must obtain a temporary pass for their vehicle.
 A valid vehicle registration certificate and a copy of the STAR registration must be produced at the time the temporary pass is obtained.
 There is no charge for the pass.
 All guest vehicles must park in the designated student parking areas.
 The sponsor of the guest is responsible for any violations of the parking regulations.
-Guest permits may be picked up at the Public Safety office during regular business hours, or after hours at the Dispatch Center on Linden Lane.
+Guest permits may be picked up at the Public Safety office in the Fieldhouse (open 24/7).

 - Resident Students: $150.00 per academic year